markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 }
 ```

-Then add some styling to the headind:
+Then add some styling to the heading:

 ```css
 .steps h2 {